CesiumGS/cesium/Documentation/Contributors/CodeReviewGuide/README.md

 * Provide motivation when it isn't obvious.
 Suggest why a change should be made.
 * Point contributors to a relevant part of the [Coding Guide](../CodingGuide/README.md) when useful.
 * _Be concise_.
 Make every word tell.
 * _Be responsive_.
 The contributor should expect prompt feedback from reviewers, and reviewers should expect the same.
 If not, politely ask for it.
 We all want pull requests to get into master.
-Like an email, strive to respond to mentions and requests within 24 hours.
+Strive to respond to mentions and requests within 24 hours.
 * _Limit the scope_.
 As a reviewer, it is easy to want to increase the scope, e.g., "why don't we do this everywhere?".
 These are often fair questions but can be better served by submitting a separate issue to allow more incremental pull requests.
 * Bring others into the conversation sparingly.
-If someone has expertise with a particular language feature or problem domain under review, invite them to comment with an @mention.
+If someone has expertise with a particular language feature or problem domain under review, invite them to comment with an `@mention`.
 * If an experienced contributor makes a occasional whitespace or trivial mistake, just fix it to save on noise and speedup the review.

 ## Changes to the Public Cesium API